jhbertelli/jhbertelli/readme.md

 ## 💫 About Me:

 I'm a web developer and student from Brazil.
-Other than that, I am very interested in web design, music and game development.
+Other than that, I am very interested in web design and music.

 Additional information:

-💼 I’m currently working at Docspider S.A.<br>👨‍💻 Learning Java and C<br>🎓 Attending Information Systems Technology at Universidade do Estado de Santa Catarina (UDESC)
+👨‍💻 Learning Java<br>🎓 Attending Information Systems Technology at Universidade do Estado de Santa Catarina (UDESC)

 ## 💻 Tech Stack: